DoFa-Tech/token-time-tracker/README.md

-# token-time-tracker
+# TokenTi.me Tracker

-Track and report Claude Code usage metrics to an API.
+> Pulls your Claude Code token usage and costs from local JSONL files (using [ccusage](https://www.npmjs.com/package/ccusage)) and pushes them to TokenTi.me API for web analytics.
+Hevaily inspired and built on top of ccusage.

 ## Installation